 One of the great benefits of an all-mechanical camera is the environments capable of functioning in that electronics either wouldn’t survive (like the arctic) or where highly flammable conditions exist.
 A great story surrounding the F2 centers around Japanese adventurer Naomi Uemura who came to Nikon with the simple request in June of 1977, “make me a camera that can survive the North Pole!”
 That camera was a modified F2, a camera capable of functioning at temperatures exceeding -50°C (-58°F).
 Nikon built Uemura 3 F2’s with which he shot 180 rolls of film over a 6 month period trekking across The North Pole and Greenland.
 You can read more about this remarkable adventurer and the details of how Nikon worked closely with Uemura to develop a camera specifically for his needs here.

-The more I read, the more I realized what an incredible engineering feat the F2 was – and still is.
+The more I read, the more I realized what an incredible feat of engineering the F2 was at the time – and still is.
 Manufactured from about 1971 to 1980, it represented the most robust “system” camera Nikon had ever build.
 It spanned many (6 primary) model variations ranging from original F2 with the unmetered DE-1 prism to the pinnacle F2AS, as well as exotic derivatives.
 Limited production runs such as the F2 Uemura (3 were made), the F2 DATA, of which reportedly only 1,000 were made, the F2T for Titanium, and the F2H, for High Speed – which had a special mirror designed for super high-speed shooting.
 Any F2 viewfinder will fit any F2 body.

 At 40+ years old now in many respects the F2 represents the pinnacle of mechanical engineering – prior to moving to the advances of the electronic era.
 The lore that surrounds this camera is almost a fairy tale; a synopsis of world history from the early ’70s through 1980.